williamouyang/okta.github.io/docs/endpoints/apps.md

 #### Add Basic Authentication Application
 {:.api .operation}

-Add an new application that uses HTTP Basic Authentication Scheme and requires a browser plugin.
+Adds an new application that uses HTTP Basic Authentication Scheme and requires a browser plugin.

 ##### Settings
 {:.api .request-params}